The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 In this easy buying guide you'll find some good advice to consider when buying vintage nylon slips:

-Modern standard clothing sizes (8, 10, 12, etc) will never accurately describe the size of a vintage slip – or any other vintage garment for that matter.
+Modern standard clothing sizes (8, 10, 12, 16, etc) will never accurately describe the size of a vintage slip – or any other vintage garment for that matter.
 They can’t.
-Only one guide really counts and that is the actual measured size – bust, waist, hips and length in inches or centimeters.
+Only one guide really counts and that is the actual measured size – bust, waist, hips and length in inches or centimetres.
 Nothing else counts, believe me.
 Once armed with the actual measurements of a vintage slip you are thinking of buying, you can measure one you already have that you know fits you perfectly.
 That way you will always know what you will be getting.

 Any responsible vintage seller should be able to provide you with these proper measurements.
 If they can’t, or won’t, be cautious!
 There is no reason why modern sizes can’t be mentioned in a listing too, but only as a loose guide.